lkesko1/NWT_Tim17/README.md

 * IntelliJ IDEA 2017.3.4 or later (or your favorite editor)
 * JDK 1.8 (1.8.0_162 or later, but not Java 9)
-* PostgreSQL 10.3 or later
+* PostgreSQL 10.3 or later - It would be great if you could set a listen port to 5433

 ##### Steps: